harvard-lil/website-static/app/_interviews/michelle-lee.md

 <div class="speaker-label">Michelle Lee</div>
 <p>With IPFS, we talk about the data life cycle of finding and then retrieving and then verifying.
 Finding continues to be a challenge across the whole data preservation world, right?
 Like you have these long respected institutions like Harvard, for example, that can keep an archive.
 You have organizations like the Internet Archive.
 But there's a lot of other institutions and communities out there who have downloaded YouTube videos or public health data sets or whatever they're preserving, fanfic writers are archiving tons and tons of content.
 There are very few ways to find that data and find where it exists and have it come with some sort of reputation, its lineage and how it was archived, where it came from.</p>

-<p>As a space evolves some subsets of a field become more mature and less mature.
-I think right now, discoverability is a big challenge, the biggest barrier to practical access to preserved data.
-It's so interesting thinking about the challenges for different types of preservers in this context.</p>
+<p>As a space evolves some subsets of a field become more mature and less mature. <a href="/generational-data-interviews/ian-milligan/" class="editor-note-link" target="_blank">I think right now, discoverability is a big challenge, the biggest barrier to practical access to preserved data.</a><span class="editor-note">Ian Milligan talked about the symbiotic relationship between different web archiving organizations - and how discoverability and legability of those artifacts is a huge challenge.</span> It's so interesting thinking about the challenges for different types of preservers in this context.</p>

 <div class="speaker-label">Interviewer</div>
 <p>I'd love to hear more about how you think about longevity and how you think about creating and fostering systems, environments, and cultures that can deal with stewardship and governance over long periods.</p>